justinttl/deep3d-tf/README.md

 Added a trainable version of the VGG19 `vgg19_trainable`.
 It support train from existing vaiables or from scratch.
 (But. the trainer is not included)

 A very simple testing is added `test_vgg19_trainable`, switch has demo about how to train, switch off train mode for verification, and how to save.

+A seperated file is added (instead of changing existing one) because I want to keep the simplicity of the original VGG networks.